twood02/webtemplate/assignments/a3-etl.md

  - Implement a new `ms-website-counts` microservice which counts the number of times each URL appears per day.
 You will have to build this from scratch, although the other examples will give you guidance.

 For a greater challenge, you can also:
- - Move the authentication functionality out of `ms-api-gateway` into its own microservice.
+ - Move the authentication functionality out of `ms-api-gateway` into its own microservice, `ms-auth`.
  - Create additional reports, such as 1) returning the top 5 most popular websites and 2) returning a list of all websites visited by a particular IP address.